Minors for College of Engineering Students

 Academic Policies for Minors

 Academic criteria for a minor are determined by the division and program offering the minor.
-This includes prerequisite rules, minimum grade point average and any academic standards.
+This includes prerequisite rules, minimum GPA and any academic standards.
 When a minor is optional, a student can withdraw from the minor at any time.
 Any minor attempted by a College of Engineering student must be completed at the time a Bachelor of Science degree is awarded.
-A student's graduation will not be delayed to complete an optional minor unless the student notifies the Engineering Registrar prior to the degree certification deadline.
+A student's graduation will not be delayed to complete an optional minor unless the student notifies the Engineering registrar prior to the degree certification deadline.
 Each College of Engineering department program should maintain a list of minor courses in their programs, together with effective dates, even if all courses in a program can be used in the minor.

 Minor in Engineering for Other Students